 (tenant) and

 (joint tenant)

-We agree to rent accommodation to you on the terms and conditions in this Agreement.
-The accommodation includes the fixtures and fittings contained within it, the use of the common parts and the means of access to it.
+- 1.2 We agree to rent accommodation to you on the terms and conditions in this Agreement.
+The accommodation includes the fixtures and fittings contained within it, the use of the common parts and the means of access to it but does not include any rights to the air space above the roof which is reserved to us.
 It also includes any other facilities that we may specify in writing to you.
 It is referred to as the "house" in this Agreement.
 The term "common parts" is explained at paragraph 1.11.
-If you ask us, we will give you a more detailed description of the house and a plan detailing your rights relating to the common parts, and access to your house.
+If you ask us, we will give you a more detailed description of the house and information relating to any common parts, and access to your house.

-The full address of the house is:
+- 1.3 The full address of the house is:

-The tenancy will start on

-The rent is every [week/fortnight/4 weeks/calendar month] [payable in advance by you on or before the first day of each rental period] [payable in arrears on the last day of each rental period].
-[The following period(s) is/are rent free

-We may provide services in connection with your tenancy.
-If we do, they are set out in a separate document together with the cost of each of those services.
-That document will also state whether the services are optional or compulsory.
-That document forms part of this Agreement.
-It is a condition of this Agreement that you pay for those compulsory services
+- 1.4